CSRG-Group/dcs-notes.github.io/_CS140/secure-email.md

 However we do not use this method because it is slow to encrypt the whole email using public key encryption.

 > A **faster solution** is to use a shared secret key to encrypt the message.
-This is done with a server that issues a session key.
+This is done with a session key.
 >
 > - Session key is used to encrypt the email message.
-> - Public key is used to encrypt only the session key – hence faster.
+> - Public key (RSA) is used to encrypt only the session key – hence faster.
+> - The encrypted key and the email message is sent to the recipient as an encrypted message.
+> - Recipient’s private key is used to decrypt the secret key which is then used to decrypt the message.

+**Products that provide this solution.**

+- PGP (Pretty Good Privacy) – paid
+- GnuPG (Gnu Privacy Guard) – open source implementation of OpenPGP
+- Windows version Gpg4Win